YuxinZhou/bayesianAUC/readme.md

 * Matplotlib
 * Seaborn

-## Model
+## Model & Experiments

-See model.pdf if you are interested in the model.
+Please refer to model.pdf if you are interested in the model.
+The experiments results can be found in IPython notebooks.